jeremyBanks/database/docs/rfcs/0003-initial.md

 ## Goals

-For this initial v0.1 release, we would like to provide a set of core capabilities that are enough to be useful, even if they're not the most comprehensive, flexible, efficient, or convenient.
+For this initial v0.1 release, we would like to provide the minimal set of core capabilities that are enough to be useful, even if they may not be as comprehensive, flexible, efficient, or convenient as we'd like.

 Prior to v1.0, we do not make any guarantees about API stability ([as per semver](https://semver.org/spec/v2.0.0.html#spec-item-4)), but we